Babies continue to grow quickly in both weight and length this month.

 The first month of life was a period of rapid growth.
-As a 1- to 3-month-old, your baby will continue to grow at a similar rate, while also gaining 1 to 1.5 inches (2.5 to 3.8 centimeters) in length per month.
-These are just averages — your baby may grow somewhat faster or slower, and is likely to experience growth spurts as well as times of slower growth.
+Your baby will continue to grow at a similar rate, gaining about 1 to 1½ inches (2.5 to 3.8 centimeters) in length this month and about 2 more pounds (907 grams) in weight.
+These are just averages — your baby may grow somewhat faster or slower, and is likely to have a growth spurt.

-Your doctor will measure your baby's weight, length, and head circumference and track his or her growth pattern on a standardized growth chart (there are different charts for boys and girls).
-Generally, whether your baby is large, small, or medium-sized, as long as your child's growth pattern stays consistent over time, chances are excellent that he or she is doing fine.
+Your doctor will measure your baby's weight, length, and head circumference and track his or her growth on a standardized growth chart (there are different charts for boys and girls).
+Whether your baby is large, small, or medium-sized, as long as this growth pattern stays consistent over time, chances are your baby's progress is just fine.

 Should I Be Concerned?

-If your 1- to 3-month-old is not growing at the expected rate, or the growth rate slows, your doctor will want to make sure your baby is getting enough to eat.
+If your baby is not growing at the expected rate, or the growth rate slows, your doctor will want to make sure your baby is getting enough to eat.

 The doctor may ask you about:

 - How many feedings a day your baby gets.
-A breastfed baby may feed 8 to 12 times in a 24-hour period; bottle-fed babies usually eat less frequently, perhaps every 3 to 4 hours.
+At 1 month, a breastfed baby may feed about 8 times in a 24-hour period; bottle-fed babies usually eat less frequently, perhaps every 3 to 4 hours.

 - How much your baby eats at each feeding.
 A baby generally nurses for at least 10 minutes, should be heard to swallow, and should seem satisfied when done.
-Bottle-fed babies eat about 3 to 4 ounces (90 to 120 milliliters) a feeding during the first month, with an extra ounce (30 milliliters) per feeding for each additional month.
+At this age, bottle-fed babies may drink up to 4 to 5 ounces (118-148 milliliters) at a time.

 - How often your baby urinates.
 Babies should have at least 4 to 6 wet diapers a day.

 - How many bowel movements your baby has each day, and their volume and consistency.
-Breastfed babies' stools should be soft and slightly runny.
+Most babies will have 1 or more bowel movements daily, but it may be normal to skip 1 or 2 days if consistency is normal.
+Breastfed babies' stools tend to be soft and slightly runny.
 The stools of formula-fed babies tend to be a little firmer, but should not be hard or formed.
-Frequency of bowel movements depends on age and type of feeding.

 Most of the time, a baby's growth will simply be tracked over the next few months during routine well-baby visits.
-But if your doctor is concerned about your baby's growth, he or she will want to see your baby more frequently.
-Breastfeeding mothers may benefit from meeting with a lactation (breastfeeding) counselor who can make suggestions to improve technique.
+But if your doctor is concerned about your baby's growth, he or she will want to see your baby more often.

 Reviewed by: Mary L. Gavin, MD